kevinjom/railsgirls/README.md

  - Got [Heroku toolbelt](https://toolbelt.heroku.com/) installed

 #### Steps
-1. run `heroku create` to create an app on heroku, this will also create a git repo in heroku and add it to your remote list
+1. Run `heroku create` to create an app on heroku, this will also create a git repo in heroku and add it to your remote list
-2. push the code to heroku git repo `git push heroku master`, heroku will know this is a ruby/rails project, and run `bundle` and `rails s` automatically
+2. Push the code to heroku git repo `git push heroku master`, heroku will know this is a ruby/rails project, and run `bundle` and `rails s` automatically
-3. migrate db with `heroku run rake db:migrate`
+3. Migrate db with `heroku run rake db:migrate`
-4. open with `heroku open`
+4. Open with `heroku open`

 For further infomation of heroku deployment, click to [go](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)